Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Med-El Corporation, another cochlear implant maker, has been linked to devices that failed prematurely due to defects.
 These malfunctions often required users to undergo additional surgeries, which brought further physical, emotional, and financial burdens.

-While liability often lies with the company that made the implant, healthcare providers may also bear responsibility if they did surgery and implanted a hearing device that was known to be defective or under recall.
+While liability often lies with the company that made the implant, healthcare providers may also bear responsibility if they performed surgery and implanted a hearing device that was known to be a defective device or under recall.

 For patients injured by surgery involving cochlear hearing devices, understanding the potential sources of liability is an important step toward holding the responsible parties accountable and making sure you get paid the settlement you’re owed.